 How do I opt out or find more information?

-To find out more or to register your choice to opt out, please visit Your Data Matters section.
-On this web page you will:
+To find out more or to register your choice to opt out, please visit the NHS website.
+On the Your NHS Data Matters web page you will:

 - see what is meant by confidential patient information